renpy/renpy/sphinx/source/config.rst

     is occurring.
 It is expected to return a transition, which may or may not be the transition supplied as its argument.

+.. var:: config.exception_handler = None

+    If not None, this should be a function that will be invoked in new context on clear scene.
+If this function returns True, Ren'Py will try to advance to the next line, otherwise the exception will be passed to default handler.
+    Note that an exception may occur while executing init code, which can be checked by :func:`renpy.is_init_phase`.

 Garbage Collection
 ------------------